DhruvBhirud/portfolio/content/project/network-intrusion-detection-system-using-ml/index.md

   focal_point: Smart
   preview_only: false
 ---
-Intrusion Detection Web App Based On Python Flask and Trained ML Models Based On SVM and Random Forest Algorithms Which are Trained Using KDD Dataset
+Designed and developed an intrusion detection web application using Python Flask.
+Integrated machine learning models based on Support Vector Machine (SVM) and Random Forest algorithms, trained on the KDD dataset.

 # Screenshots